AIHubCentral/docs/assets/Realtime Voice Changer/Local/Deiteris' W-Okada Fork.md

 ***
 ##### For GPU-conversion

-TLDR: Make sure you have Nvidia RTX 20xx or AMD Radeon RX 5xxx or better.
-GTX 10xx or RX 580 will also work, but may run into issues with games and higher delay.
-If you have an iGPU (mostly AMD Radeon Graphics or Vega) use online hosted alternative instead.

- Long answer:

 `Minimum:`

 - An integrated graphics card: AMD Radeon Vega 7 (with AMD Ryzen 5 5600G) or later; with 2GB VRAM (in FP32 mode), ~1GB VRAM (in FP16 mode, if supported).
 But this is NOT recommended at all and we will most likely not recommend you to download the realtime voice changer with iGPUs.

-- A dedicated graphics card: Nvidia GeForce GTX 900 Series or later, or AMD Radeon RX 400 series or later, or Intel Arc A300 series or later.
+- A dedicated graphics card: Nvidia GeForce GTX 900 Series or later, or AMD Radeon RX 400 series or later, or Intel Arc A300 series or later (Windows Only).

 `Recommended:`

-- A dedicated graphics card Nvidia GeForce RTX 20 Series or later, or AMD Radeon RX 5000 series or later, or Intel Arc A500 series or later.
+- A dedicated graphics card Nvidia GeForce RTX 20 Series or later, or AMD Radeon RX 5000 series or later, or Intel Arc A500 series or later (Windows Only).

 ***
 ##### For CPU-conversion